 Oh and we can’t forget Project Glass.
 Android Key Lime Pie and Google Glass will become one, with a voice-controlled Google Now at the helm.
 Welcome to the future folks!

 While the Google Nexus 7 has been a major success, nothing can still truly match the sales numbers and social front of the iPad.
 Even my family calls my Nexus 7 an iPad.
 Drives me nuts!
 In 2013 along with KLP Google will push forth a new front on Android tablets.
 They’ll push developers to aim at supporting tablets, their Play Store will have better vision, and the tablet app selection will finally start growing into its own.

 Android tablets have still been the weakest link when it comes to the Android ecosystem as a whole, but in 2013 Google and their partners will gain ground on the competition, beat them in pricing, performance and options, and finally give Android tablets the attention it needs.

 Google Wallet, NFC, wireless charging, home automation and more will all be a strong focus in 2013.
 Manufacturers, partners, and carriers will all be looking to offer something different than the competition to be unique, and as a result the consumers will all benefit.
-When I can tag a poster at the airport for a free Google Music song, stop for a quick Starbucks, unlock my car, then have my TV set to Sportscenter when I get home all using NFC and Android@Home -- then we'll know things are looking good. #Firstworldproblems.
+When I can tag a poster at the airport for a free Google Music song, stop for a quick Starbucks, unlock my car, then have my TV set to Sportscenter when I get home all using NFC and [email protected] — then we’ll know things are looking good. #Firstworldproblems.